ravthiru/keycloak-recepies/keycloak-springboot-actuator/README.md

 Endpoint exposed by this application

 * `employee/{ID}` - To retrieve employee details and requires authentication
-* `actuator/httptrace` - To retrieve in-memory traces collected by the actuator service
+* `actuator/httptrace` - To retrieve in-memory traces collected by the spring boot actuator

 System Requirements